lpolovets/lpolovets.github.io/media/README.md

-(click on the links to see high res versions of logs)
+(click on the links to see high res versions of logos)

 [logo, black](logo-black.png)